State / Territory Benefits - North Dakota

 Free Annual Permit to State Parks for Disabled Veterans/POWs: North Dakota Veterans with a 50% or greater, service-related disability and former POWs are eligible for one free annual permit.
 This program is available to North Dakota residents only, with VA proof of disability or status, or a North Dakota DAV/POW license plate.

 Discounted Annual Permit to State Parks for Disabled Veterans: North Dakota Veterans with service related disabilities up to a 50% rating are eligible to receive an annual permit for $20.
 This program is available to North Dakota residents only.

-Eligibility: Proof of disability required - Report of Benefit letter from the VA or a North Dakota DAV/POW license plate.
+Eligibility: Requires VA proof of disability or North Dakota DAV/POW license plates.

 Family Assistance Centers (FACs): FAC's are operated regionally throughout North Dakota.
 Their purpose is to provide support and assistance to Service members and Families by offering information about military, federal, state, and local resources.
 These include: